arthur-bryan/pisco/README.md

 $ git clone https://github.com/arthur-bryan/pisco
 $ cd pisco
 $ chmod +x setup.sh
-$ ./setup.sh	# Run with sudo if not in a virtual env
+$ ./setup.sh	# With sudo if not in a virtual env.
 ```

 ### Usage: